 The development of endoscopic suturing technology has led to the safe placement of full-thickness sutures in the gastrointestinal tract, which has created the space for novel endoscopic gastric restrictive procedures[45].
 Some of these procedures were used primarily for other indications, such as EndoCinch Suturing System (C.R.
 Bard, Inc., Murray Hill, NJ) for gastro-esophageal reflux disease[46] or over-the-scope clip (OTSC; Ovesco Endoscopy AG, Tubingen, Germany) for fistula closure[47].
 However, the chance to be applied in RYGB revision resulted in their further modification and improvement.
 In comparison to the previously mentioned major restrictive procedures, these techniques are not widely described in the literature.

 StomaphyX (Endo Gastric Solutions) is another device that appeared on the market in the last decade as a gastric restrictive procedure.
 The first study to test the efficacy and safety of this device was a randomized controlled trial performed in patients with WR following RYGB in 2014[48].
 One of the endpoints of this study was to achieve a significant WL in at least 50% of patients compared to a sham group.
 The gastroscope was introduced through the StomaphyX sheath.
 A vacuum was used to pull a large gastric fold of the pouch into the device shaft.
-The stylet, completely located inside the shaft, was advanced through aspirated gastric tissue and the first polypropylene fastener was deployed forming a plication.
+The stylet, completely located inside the shaft, was advanced through aspirated gastric tissue, and the first polypropylene fastener was deployed forming a plication.
 Without device removal, 4-6 plications per 3-4 rows (12-24 total) were placed from the most distal portion of the pouch to the GJA, in a circumferential way.
 The aim was to reduce the gastric pouch and the GJA diameter by at least 75% and 50%, respectively.
 Enrollment was interrupted earlier because preliminary results showed failure to meet the primary efficacy endpoint in at least 50% of study participants.
-However, at 3, 6 and 12 mo follow-up patients who underwent successfully this procedure had a significant WL and BMI reduction (P ≤ 0.05).
+However, at 3, 6 and 12 mo follow-up patients who successfully underwent this procedure had a significant WL and BMI reduction (P ≤ 0.05).

-Despite of the promising initial results of the EndoCinch Suturing System, the success of the procedure was limited by its inability to obtain deeper tissue plications and the necessity to extract the EndoCinch for suture reloading[49].
+Despite the promising initial results of the EndoCinch Suturing System, the success of the procedure was limited by its inability to obtain deeper tissue plications and the necessity to extract the EndoCinch for suture reloading[49].
 The device was then modified to allow deeper gastric plications and to avoid the device withdrawal for suture reloading (RESTORe Suturing System, Bard).
 Furthermore, the technique was adjusted with a sequence of running sutures to embed the greater curvature, similarly to gastric surgical imbrication.
-This procedure can be considered as a precursor to ESG[49].
+This procedure can be considered as a precursor to endoscopic sleeve gastroplasty (ESG)[49].
 In a pilot study the aim was to show the feasibility and procedural safety of transoral gastric volume reduction (TRIM procedure) using the Restore Suturing System in patients with a BMI of 30-45 kg/m2.
 The TRIM procedure was successfully completed in all patients, with 4-8 plications per patient (6 on average)[50].
 The mean EWL at 1 year was 27.7%[51].
-The proportion of patients with a EWL of ≥ 20% or ≥ 30% was 57% and 50%, respectively.
+The proportion of patients with an EWL of ≥ 20% or ≥ 30% was 57% and 50%, respectively.
 However, endoscopy at 1 year follow-up showed partial or complete dehiscence of plications in 13 patients.